jorgenhenrichsen/TDT4290/README.md

 Here we are to present our project and code.
 Make it understandable, give relevant information etc.

-Let's see if i can make it do as in the tutorial...

-Maybe with a different commit name it will be as foretold

 ## How To Get Started 🙌

 ![](http://i.imgur.com/ZvnsY1d.gif)